 Grant-in-aid paid to classified employees for undergraduate courses is not considered taxable income.

-Grant-in-aid paid to classified employees in excess of $5,250 for graduate courses, for calendar year 2014, is considered taxable income.
+Grant-in-aid paid to classified employees in excess of $5,250 for graduate courses, for the calendar year, is considered taxable income.

 Taxes are reported twice a year.
 For additional information, please consult your tax advisor.